sergeyvilov/investigating-foundation-models-3utr/README.md

 * [embeddings](embeddings/) : generate embeddings for the DNABERT, DNABERT-2, and NT models
 * [inference](inference/) : derive per-base scores for DNABERT, NT, and PhyloP models

-**The codes for extraction of 3'UTR sequences from the Zoonomia HAL archives and for model training will be made available upon paper acceptance**
+**The codes for extraction of 3'UTR sequences from the Zoonomia .hal alignment and the scripts for model training will be made available upon the paper acceptance.**

+The intermediate data for the downstream tasks can be found at [https://zenodo.org/records/10655595](https://zenodo.org/records/10655595).
+The 3'UTR multispecies fasta files and model weights will be added to the Zenodo repository upon the paper acceptance.

 ## Links to the scripts used to generate paper figures and tables: